-- To provide programming to improve graduate student life at UCI.
-This means throwing parties, organizing hikes, day trips, etc. If you have an idea for something fun to do, come to a social committee meeting and pitch it.
-It’s a very receptive group open for all to join.
+- Provides programming to improve graduate student life at UCI, including organizing hikes, day trips, etc. If you have an idea for something fun to do, come to a social committee meeting and pitch it.

-- To advocate on behalf of graduate students on campus, UC system-wide, and in Sacramento and Washington DC.
+- Advocate on behalf of graduate students on campus, UC system-wide, Sacramento, and Washington DC.

 Disability Services Center

 The Disability Services Center serves students with disabilities at UC Irvine.
 Disabilities include, but are not limited to, orthopedic, visual, hearing, learning, chronic health and psychological disabilities.
 UCI demonstrates its core values of individual growth and development and civility and diversity by recognizing students with disabilities as an important part of its student body.
 List of services and accommodations are listed here.

 The LGBT Resource Center is dedicated to providing a safe and welcoming environment for the diverse lesbian, gay, bisexual, transgender, queer, questioning, intersex, and ally communities.

 Gender neutral bathrooms are located throughout campus and available for use by everyone.

 Queer Graduate Caucus (QGC) sponsors social events, lectures, discussion groups, and political activism and provides information about the campus and community resources in the Orange County area.

 The Veteran Services Office provides veterans, reservists and their dependents assistance in obtaining the educational benefits to which they are entitled, and assists veterans with achieving their educational and career goals through maximizing benefits and funding.